AAliAhmadi/AAliAhmadi/README.md

 # 👋 Hi, I'm Ali Ahmadi

 I'm a mathematician turned machine learning enthusiast, passionate about solving real-world problems using **Computer Vision** and **Deep Learning**.
-After completing my master's in mathematics at Tarbiat Modares University, I pivoted toward applied AI by studying Data Science at **RWTH Aachen** and later preparing for a PhD in **AI at Charles University**.
+After completing my master's in mathematics at Tarbiat Modares University, I pivoted toward applied AI by studying Data Science at **RWTH Aachen** and now, studying a PhD in **AI at Charles University**.

 ---